-Networks are prevalent in many complex systems, such as circuits, chemical compounds, protein structures, biological networks, social networks, the Web, and XML documents.
-Recently, there has been substantial interest in the study of a variety of random networks to serve as mathematical models of complex systems.
+a variety of random networks to serve as mathematical models of complex systems.
 Various network theories, metrics, topology, and mathematical models have been proposed to understand the underlying properties and relationships of these systems.
-Among the proposed network models, the first and the most studied model is the Erdős-Rényi model [1].
-However, the Erdős-Rényi model does not exhibit the characteristics observed in many real-world complex systems [2].
-Barabási and Albert [2] discovered a class of inhomogeneous networks, called scale-free networks, characterized by a power-law degree distribution $P(k) \propto k^{-\gamma}$, where k represents the degree of a vertex and γ is a constant.
+Among the proposed network models, the first and the most studied model is the Erdős-Rényi model [14].
+However, the Erdős-Rényi model does not exhibit the characteristics observed in many real-world complex systems [8].
+Barabási and Albert [8] discovered a class of inhomogeneous networks, called scale-free networks, characterized by a power-law degree distribution $P(k) \propto k^{-\gamma}$ , where k represents the degree of a vertex and $\gamma$ is a constant.
 While high degree vertices are improbable in Erdős-Rényi networks, they do occur with statistically significant probability in scale-free networks.
-Furthermore, the work of Albert et al. [3] suggests these high degree vertices appear to play an important role in the behavior of scalefree systems, particularly with respect to their resilience [4].
-For example, the Barabasi-Albert model can be used for evaluating the North American electric grid with high reliability [4].
-Additional related work is discussed later in Section V.
+Furthermore, the work of Albert et al. [6] suggests these high degree vertices appear to play an important role in the behavior of scale-free systems, particularly with respect to their resilience [11].
+For example, the Barabasi-Albert model can be used for evaluating the North American electric grid with high reliability [11].

 As these complex systems of today grow larger, the ability to generate progressively large random networks becomes all the more important.
-It is well known that the structure of larger networks is fundamentally different from that of small networks, and many patterns, such as communities, emerge only in massive networks [5].
+It is well known that the structure of larger networks is fundamentally different from that of small networks, and many patterns such as communities emerge only in massive networks [20].
 Although various random network models have been used and studied over the last several decades, even efficient sequential algorithms for generating such networks were nonexistent until recently.
-The efficient sequential algorithms are able to generate networks with millions of edges in a reasonable amount of time, however, generating networks with billions of edges can take prohibitively large amount of time.
+The efficient sequential algorithms are able to generate networks with millions of edges in a reasonable amount of time; however, generating networks with billions of edges can take a prohibitively large amount of time.
 This motivates the need for efficient parallel algorithms for generating such networks.
 Naïve parallelization of the sequential algorithms for generating random networks may not work due to the dependencies among the edges and the possibility of creating duplicate (parallel) edges.